anoma/taiga/book/src/exec.md

 **Note**: that implies that users need to give some information to the solvers (including the content of `intentVP`) that is sufficient to create partial transactions and transactions (to create proofs).

 We are considering the model where a solver makes one step at a time and sends the step result back to the gossip network, where the partial solution meets the next solver in the chain.
-In practice, the solver can continue solving instead of sending the result back to the gossip network if they can make the next step
+In practice, the solver can continue solving instead of sending the result back to the gossip network if they can make the next step.

 ### Create partial transactions